Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Results and Analysis

 Figure\,\ref{fig:core} illustrates our source extraction procedure, taking I15520--5234 as an example.
-To avoid elevated edge noise introduced by primary beam correction, structure identification was performed on the uncorrected continuum images.
+To avoid elevated edge noise introduced by primary beam correction, structure identification was performed on the continuum images uncorrected for the primary beam.
 Structures were extracted independently for the MaMMOtH and QUARKS datasets.
 For each survey, multiple observations of the same source were combined to improve sensitivity.
 We used the {\it astrodendro} \footnote{\url{http://www.dendrograms.org/}} algorithm to decompose the emission hierarchically.
 The highest hierarchical level is a ``leaf" (i.e., a structure with no substructure), corresponding to what we define as a condensation.
 The three key parameters are \textit{min\_value} (the minimum pixel intensity to be considered), \textit{min\_delta} (the minimum height for any local maximum to be defined as an independent entity), and \textit{min\_npix} (the minimum number of pixels for a leaf to be defined as an independent entity).
-To ensure consistency across the two surveys, we adopted a uniform set of parameters: \textit{min\_value} = $5\,\sigma_{\mathrm{rms}}$, \textit{min\_delta} = $2$–$3\,\sigma_{\mathrm{rms}}$, and \textit{min\_npix} equals to the pixel number of the beam area.
+To ensure consistency across the two surveys, we adopted a uniform set of parameters: \textit{min\_value} = $5\,\sigma_{\mathrm{rms}}$, \textit{min\_delta} = $2$–$3\,\sigma_{\mathrm{rms}}$, and \textit{min\_npix} equals the number of pixels corresponding to the beam area.
 Here, $\sigma_{\mathrm{rms}}$ denotes the rms noise level of the continuum image.
-For sources with multiple epochs, the images were combined before structure identification, and $\sigma_{\mathrm{rms}}$ was measured from the combined image.
+For multi-epoch sources, we averaged the images prior to structure identification and determined $\sigma_{\mathrm{rms}}$ from the averaged image before primary-beam correction.
 In the example shown in Figure\,\ref{fig:core}, we used \textit{min\_delta} = $3\,\sigma_{\mathrm{rms}}$, with $\sigma_{\mathrm{rms}}= 1.02\,\mathrm{mJy~beam^{-1}}$ for MaMMOtH and $= 1.07\,\mathrm{mJy~beam^{-1}}$ for QUARKS, and \textit{min\_npix} = 119.